 7. Network Reset

-Resetting your network is annoying and you may skip this step as no one wants to reset their system.
+Resetting your network is annoying, and you may skip this step as no one wants to reset their system.
 But for Airdrop, you must do this if the above steps are not working.
-Some time by resetting your network fixes WiFi and Bluetooth problems that arising error in airdrop.
-To reset Your network navigate to below steps.
+Sometimes, resetting your network fixes wifi and Bluetooth problems arising in Airdrop.
+To reset Your network navigate to the below steps.